opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 .. image:: images/branding_portal-favicon.png

 The favicon is the small image displayed in the browser's tab, next to the page title.
 The default favicon is Opendatasoft's logo.
 It should be replaced with images that are either 16x16px or 32x32px.

+.. admonition:: Note
+   :class: note

+   We recommend to opt for quality and modern formats such as .svg rather than formats like .ico.

 To add a new portal favicon: